extenda/actions/utils/README.md

 A collection of functions to read and manipulate versions according to [conventional commits](https://conventionalcommits.org).

+Note that this script is not part of the `utils` main script and must be included from the `src` file.
+The reason for this is that it adds a lot of footprint to compiled scripts when used.

 #### `async getBuildVersion(versionSuffix = '')`

 Returns a promise with the version to build.
 This version number is determined by the last release number and the